freeCodeCamp/guide/src/pages/articles/certificates/use-bracket-notation-to-find-the-last-character-in-a-string/index.md

 ---
-title: Use Bracket Notation To Find the Last Character In A String
+title: Use Bracket Notation to Find the Last Character in a String
 ---
 In order to get the last letter of a string, you can subtract one from the string's length.